ThomasKerbrat/sudoku-solver/README.md

 The index of the Column in the Grid, range 0 to 8.

-## SubGrid: number[]
+## Square: number[]
-A 3x3 Cell grid representing one of the nine sub-grids in a Sudoku grid.
+A 3x3 Cell grid representing one of the nine squares in a Sudoku grid.

-## SubGridIndex: number
+## SquareIndex: number
-The index of the SubGrid in the Grid, range 0 to 8.
+The index of the Square in the Grid, range 0 to 8.